 Anthony Jackson is a Product Design Engineer at Orreco.
 He manages the design and development of Orreco’s applications and data-driven software solutions for pro sport teams.
 Anthony holds a BSc in Computer Science from NUI Galway where he was awarded three consecutive university scholarships and won the Cisco Award for Best Final Year Project in 2016.
 He is a specialist in machine learning and cognitive computing.

-Conor Maguire Lead Research Engineer
+Conor Maguire Lead Software Engineer

 Niall Moore Creative Director

 Niall Moore is Orreco’s Creative Director.
 He leads the design of Orreco’s global identity and brand strategy across all our pro sport delivery platforms.
 Niall holds an MA from Goldsmith University, London, and is a specialist in Art and Design Theory.
 He has over ten years commercial experience working as a consultant in Creative Industries and has served as Technical Co-ordinator at White Cube Gallery, London.

 Suzanne Rowland Delivery Excellence Manager

 Suzanne Rowland is Orreco’s Delivery Excellence Manager.
 She leads the delivery of Orreco services to our individual athletes and pro teams across all sports.
 Suzanne coordinates all of the logistics associated with client testing, data management and service delivery.
 Previously, she led Orreco’s Administration and Operations team.
 Before joining Orreco, Suzanne worked in marketing management and has assisted with team trials and administration within the Nike Oregon Track Club Elite training camp for over 10 years.

 Erika Lee Sperl Professional & Collegiate Accounts Manager